Phani-LP/OOPS/README.md

 desc

 ## Name Mangling:
-Name Mangling can be used to access private data in { own class objects, subclasses & subclass objects }.
+Name Mangling can be used to access private data or methods in { own class objects, subclasses & subclass objects }.
 Rule: Min 2 underscores before and maximum one underscore after the name of data or method.
 Ex: __data_, __data, ___data, ect.,